myths and facts image about taste of extra virgin olive oil

 Myth – The presence of a bitter and/or spicy taste in olive oil is a defect

 Many people mistakenly believe that a bitter taste on the tongue or a peppery sensation in the throat are signs of poor-quality olive oil.
-This misconception has been passed down through casual tastings and uninformed opinions, leading people to seek only smooth and mild flavors.
-As a result, some even reject excellent oils simply because they don’t match this mistaken expectation.
+This misconception has been passed down from generation to generation, leading people to seek only sweet and mild flavors.
+As a result, some people even reject excellent olive oils simply because they do not meet this false expectation.

 The Fact – Bitterness and Spiciness Signal Quality in Olive Oil

 The truth is just the opposite.
 These characteristics are key indicators of a high-quality extra virgin olive oil.
-The pleasant bitterness and gentle spiciness reveal the presence of natural antioxidants and polyphenols, compounds that reflect freshness and health benefits.
+The bitterness and pungency reveal the presence of natural antioxidants and polyphenols, compounds that reflect freshness and health benefits.
 Rather than being flaws, they are signs of vitality and proof that the oil was crafted from carefully selected, early-harvest olives at their peak.

 The Role of Phenolic Compounds

-The reason lies in phenolic compounds—powerful natural antioxidants found in freshly olive fruits.
+The reason lies in phenolic compounds, powerful natural antioxidants found in freshly olive fruits.
 These compounds are responsible for the distinct bitterness and spiciness that define a premium extra virgin olive oil.
-They not only protect the olive oil itself from oxidation, extending its shelf life, but also provide remarkable health benefits, including anti-inflammatory and heart-supporting properties.
+Phenols not only protect the olive oil itself from oxidation, extending its shelf life, but also provide significant health benefits, such as anti-inflammatory and cardioprotective properties.

 Understanding the Sensory Profile of Olive Oil

-Professional tasters assess olive oil by its organoleptic characteristics — a sensory evaluation based on three pillars:
+Professional tasters evaluate olive oil based on its organoleptic (sensory) characteristics, organoleptic evaluation is based on three pillars:

 Therefore, sensory evaluation locates and describes the positive or negative characteristics of an olive oil using the senses of smell and taste from a specialized tasting panel.
 It is a necessary qualitative criterion for the classification of an olive oil in the categories of extra virgin, virgin or lampante, depending on its organoleptic characteristics.
 It is equivalent to the other quality parameters and irreplaceable!